JensBender/chatgpt-cover-letter-generator/README.md

     }
     ```

-3. **Cover Letter Generation**: Produces three unique cover letter suggestions by matching personal qualifications with job requirements using `OpenAI's chat completions API` with specific generation prompts and system prompts in both English and German.
+3. **Cover Letter Generation**: Produces three unique cover letter suggestions by matching personal qualifications with job requirements using `OpenAI's chat completions API` and language-specific prompts in both English and German.
-4. **Cover Letter Refinement**: Reviews and refines each cover letter suggestion using `OpenAI's chat completions API` with specific refinement prompts.
+4. **Cover Letter Refinement**: Reviews and refines each cover letter leveraging `chat completions API` with specific refinement prompts.
-5. **Cover Letter Consolidation**: Combines the best elements from each refined cover letter into a single, consolidated cover letter using `OpenAI's chat completions API` with specific consolidation prompts.
+5. **Cover Letter Consolidation**: Combines the best parts of each refined cover letter into a single, cohesive cover letter using `chat completions API` with dedicated consolidation prompts.
-6. **Save Cover Letters as Text File**: Stores the consolidated cover letter and the three refined cover letters in a `.txt` file for easy access and final editing.
+6. **Save Cover Letters as Text File**: Exports the consolidated cover letter and the three refined cover letters to a `.txt` file for easy access and final editing.

 **Example Cover Letter**:
 ```